AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2023-07-30-eleventy-code-demos/index.md

 ## Final Thoughts

-Code demos can create an interactive and hands-on experience for readers, but they're not cheap—a typical third-party iframe will load client-side JavaScript and cookies, hurting your page load and potentially exposing your users to wanted tracking.
+Code demos can create an interactive and hands-on experience for readers, but they're not cheap—a typical third-party iframe will load client-side JavaScript and cookies, hurting your page load and potentially exposing your users to unwanted tracking.
 Thankfully, in a static site generator such as Eleventy, we can easily create our own code demos without shipping any unwanted code.

 I hope you find my plugin useful!
 If there are any features that you'd like me to add, you can submit a feature request on [the project's GitHub repository](https://github.com/AleksandrHovhannisyan/eleventy-plugin-code-demo).